 I. PROCEDURAL HISTORY, NOTICE AND JURISDICTION

-The MRD issued its decision on August 25, 2005.
+The MRD issued its decision on May 19, 2005.
 Petitioner filed a timely and sufficient request for hearing.
 Notice of the hearing was appropriately issued to the parties.
+The hearing convened and concluded on July 23, 2007.